bbartling/open-fdd/README.md

 * a histagram representing the hour of the day for when the fault equation is `True`.
 * sensor summary statistics

-###### Caveats in the present moment is the fault equations expect a pandas dataframe with the corresponding data frame column names unique to each fault equation and in °F. Future version can include degrees °C is there is the use case.
-For example, the fault equation 6 function is:
+###### Caveats in the present moment is the fault equations expect a pandas dataframe with the corresponding data frame column names unique to each fault equation and in °F. Future version to include °C. For example, the fault equation 6 function is:

 ```shell
 def fault_condition_six_(df):